snoopdave/vagrant-ubuntu-swarm/README.md

 # vagrant-ubuntu-swarm

-Vagrant setup for 3-node Docker Swarm cluster on Ubuntu.
+Vagrant setup for 2-node Docker Swarm cluster on Ubuntu.

-This Vagrant setup creates three Ubuntu VMs and then uses Ansible to install an NFS server and Docker Swarm manager on VM #1.
+This Vagrant setup creates two Ubuntu VMs and then uses Ansible to install an NFS server and Docker Swarm manager on VM #1.
 It sets up NFS clients on the other VMs, Docker and uses "docker swarm join" to add the other VMs the the Docker Swarm managed by VM #1.